Becoming a registered carer allows eligible families to claim Child Care Benefit for the child care you provide.

 Complete the Registered Child Care Provider Application form, attach the required documents and send it to us.
 We'll let you know the outcome.

 If your application is approved

-We will let you know the outcome of your application.
-If you are approved to be registered carer, we will send you your Carer Reference Number, which you can use when issuing receipts.
-You can advise your families that they may be able to claim Child Care Benefit for registered care with the receipts provided.
+If we approve your application, we'll send you your Carer Reference Number, which you can use when issuing receipts.
+You can advise families that they may be able to claim Child Care Benefit for registered care with the receipts provided.

 You always have the right to appeal any decision we make.

 Individuals providing care in organisations